Moldova travel guide

 Keep your valuables and passport in hotel safes and carry a copy of your passport with you.

-See the Entry requirements section for further details on entry in to Transnistria.
+The Entry requirements section has further details on entry into Transnistria.

 To drive a vehicle into Moldova you will need the following documents: